Vincent Mai: Grey High School Bursary Scheme

 Mai launched a school bursary scheme at his old high school for worthy recipients from less- privileged backgrounds to receive a high quality education.
-Springboks Rugby World Cup-winning captain Siya Kolisi was the first beneficiary of the bursary scheme, which allowed him to attend Grey High School in Port Elizabeth.
+Springboks Rugby World Cup-winning captain Siya Kolisi was the 75th beneficiary of the bursary scheme, which allowed him to attend Grey High School in Port Elizabeth.
 Kolisi said, “Without the opportunity, there is no way I’d be where I am today”, in reference to being the recipient of the bursary.

 Plains of Camdeboo Private Nature Reserve

 Mai and his family purchased farmland in the Camdeboo plains, in the Karoo region of South Africa, as an environmental restoration project.
-The project was founded in 2009, and is managed by the Wilderness Foundation UK, which carries out the restoration work.
+The project was founded in 2009, and is managed by the Wilderness Foundation Africa, which carries out the restoration work.
 This includes removing non-native invasive plants, reseeding the land with native and non-invasive plants, prevention of soil erosion, and re-introducing indigenous game.